jittania/reference-sheets/sql_cheat_sheet.md

 Therefore, the last argument should be a path where your current terminal location can access that downloaded sql file!

-## Interacting wWith Databases and Tables
+## Interacting With Databases and Tables

 syntax | meaning
 --- | ---